xmusphlkg/CNIDS/Report/information/Hepatitis C.md

 5. Risk Behaviors: High-risk behaviors like injection drug use, unsafe sexual practices, and tattoo/piercing practices can contribute to variations in prevalence among different populations within a country.

 In conclusion, hepatitis C is a global health burden with varying prevalence rates across regions and populations.
 It is primarily transmitted through blood-to-blood contact, with injection drug use being the most common mode of transmission globally.
 Improvements in screening, prevention, and treatment are essential to reduce the impact of hepatitis C on affected populations and achieve the WHO's goal of eliminating HCV as a public health threat by 2030.
+## Introduction

+Hepatitis C is a viral infection affecting the liver, caused by the Hepatitis C virus (HCV).
+It is a bloodborne virus, commonly transmitted through invasive procedures like drug injection.
+Most people do not exhibit symptoms until liver damage appears, potentially leading to serious complications like cirrhosis or liver cancer.
+Acute infection can transition into a long-term chronic phase which may persist for a lifetime.
+There is no effective vaccine for Hepatitis C, but antiviral medication can cure about 95% of people with the virus, reducing the risk of lethal complications.

+## Highlights

+1. Notable rising death trend in 2023, especially from April, peaking in August and moderately declining in September.
+Increased morbidity rates demand improved medical attention.<br/>
+2. Case count shows near cyclical patterns annually, perhaps due to climate influence, with high case numbers often seen in March and July-August.<br/>
+3. Despite small fluctuations in the number of cases over the years, sustained high count emphasizes the dire need for advancing public health measures.<br/>
+4. September 2023 report indicates continued high cases and deaths, showing an urgent situation with Hepatitis C in Mainland China.<br/>
+5. Intense improvement in diagnosis and treatment facilities plus prevention methods are critical to curb the escalating mortality in 2023.

+## Analysis

+### Cases Analysis
+In the period from 2010 to 2023, Hepatitis C cases showed irregular trends with occasional spikes and decreases, but overall they have been increasing over the years.
+The highest reported monthly cases were around 24,977 in March 2016.
+Interestingly, February 2020 saw a sharp drop in cases (9068), possibly due to the COVID-19 outbreak impacting medical reporting or other resource allocation.
+However, the general trend remains within the 13,000-24,000 monthly case range.

+### Deaths Analysis
+Deaths due to Hepatitis C were relatively low till July 2022, ranging between 1 and 21 per month.
+However, a concerning uptick in fatalities was observed from August 2022 onward, reaching a maximum of 186 in June 2023.
+This sudden surge suggests the emergence of a more severe strain of the virus or changes in healthcare infrastructure, requiring immediate public health attention to prevent further loss.
+This might be reflecting a public health emergency associated with diagnosis, treatment, or healthcare access.